stevedoyle/accel-book/estimating-performance.md

 ## Systematic Approach

-- Define a systematic approach to generating a first order estimate of the seedup that an accelerator can bring to a workload.
+- TODO: Define a systematic approach to generating a first order estimate of the seedup that an accelerator can bring to a workload.